-Approaching Trump with compassion, we put aside our understandable anxieties about the prospect of Trump as president.
+Approaching Trump with compassion, we put aside our understandable outrage that is the Trump presidency.
 Instead, we simply view him for now as just another human being.
 We bring vividly to mind everything we know of Trump, especially the words and images that come to mind of him, that he himself has carefully designed for our consumption.

 Doing this, we soon realize that a person who has so avidly pursued wealth and acquisition without limit, quite obviously has a huge hole in his soul.
 An emotional hole that is unfillable even with gold-leafed living rooms, towering skyscrapers, a global business empire, and his face on magazine covers constantly.
 This might cause us to reflect for a moment: do we have such a hole in our own lives?
 What do we try to fill it with?
 What does it feel like, this black hole in our lives?

 We take this step in order, just for once, this one time, to see Trump not through our fears but through our empathy for a man who so obviously is suffering, internally, terribly.
 It’s important that we do so not so as to feel superior to him but, rather, that we see the similarities between his own humanity and our own.
 This is the only ground from which we can move forward with a clear and calm mind, that is, a clear and calm enough mind to make rational decisions on how to cope with Trump.

 Go just a little further now in cultivating compassion for Trump, which is, as described above, also compassion for ourselves.
 For example, you might bring to mind Trump’s steady stream of vindictive attacks on his imagined enemies, which preoccupies his mind even in the wee hours of the morning.